NC State Extension Publications

 Five salinity graphs for two wells in Hyde County, NC

 Figure 2.
-Salinity data from Middletown Creek and 2 wells (HC01, HC03) in Hyde County.
-Well salinity was measured at 2 depths: 3 feet (shallow [S]) and 9 feet (deep [D]).
+Salinity data from Middletown Creek and two wells (HC01, HC03) in Hyde County.
+Well salinity was measured at two depths: 3 feet (shallow [S]) and 9 feet (deep [D]).
 The dotted line represents the maximum salinity recommended for irrigation water.

 Aerial photo showing well and creek sites in Hyde County, NC

 Figure 3.
-Locations of Middletown Creek and two wells where salinity was measured in Hyde County, NC.
+Locations of Middletown Creek and two wells where salinity was measured in Hyde County, North Carolina.

 Two graphs showing conductivity associated with soil depths